benshimonz/V1/README.md

 ## Component nonexistance

 Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Lior, and doesn't own a red vehicle_).
-Such patterns are composed from a left component and a right component.
-That left component (_person whose first name is Lior_) should have assignments, while the right component shouldn't (a relationship between an assigment of the left component to a red vehicle).
-Needless to say, the answer to such query will include only assignments to the left component.
+Such patterns are composed of a left component and a right component.
+That left component (_person whose first name is Lior_) should have assignments, while for any such assignment - the right component shouldn't have an assigment (_a relationship between an assigment of the left component to a red vehicle_).
+Needless to say, the answer to such query will contains only assignments to the left component.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)

-In the example above, there are actually two possibilities: there may be no red vehicles at all, or they may be red vehicles, but none of them is owned by a person whose first name is Lior.
+In the example above, there are actually two possibilities: there may be no red vehicles at all, or there may be red vehicles, but none of them is owned by a person whose first name is Lior.
 Usually it doesn't matter which is the case since any person whose name is Lior is a valid assignment to the pattern.
-This is where a **purple 'X' box** can be used (see examples below).
-However, in certain situations, we may want to get the valid the assignments to left component only if a valid assignment to the right component exist, except to the direct relationship between such components.
+This is where a **purple 'X' box** can be used (see the examples below).
+However, in certain situations, we may want to get the valid assignments to left component only if a valid assignment to the right component exist, except to the direct relationship between such components.
 This is where a **purple crossed-arrow box** can be used (more on this later).

 Here are some examples: